aws-powertools/aws-lambda-powertools-python/docs/core/logger.md

     This example will add `order_id` if its value is not empty, and in subsequent invocations where `order_id` might not be present it'll remove it from the Logger.

+#### append_context_keys method

+???+ warning
+	`append_context_keys` is not thread-safe.

+The append_context_keys method allows temporary modification of a Logger instance's context without creating a new logger.
+It's useful for adding context keys to specific workflows while maintaining the logger's overall state and simplicity.

+* Add examples

 #### ephemeral metadata

 You can pass an arbitrary number of keyword arguments (kwargs) to all log level's methods, e.g. `logger.info, logger.warning`.